Golf Club San Diego

 B. Prizes for multiple-round Trophy Tournaments (e.g. Memorial Cup, President's Cup, Mic Burin Tournament, Club Championship, and Masters Tournament) come from the Club Treasury and are paid out to the five top aggregate net scores as follows: 1st=$75, 2nd=$50, 3rd=$35, 4th=$25 and 5th=$15.

 C. The annual Match Play Tournament is a separate trophy tournament, and the prize fund is created by collecting a $10 per person entry fee.
 The prizes are not subsidized by the Club Treasury.
-The Tournament participants are restricted to the first 32 Members to pay their fee.
-Prizes for this tournament will be 1st=$128 (40% of total prize money) plus the Match Play Trophy for one year; 2nd=$96 (30%); 3rd=$64 (20%); 4th=$32 (10%).
+The Tournament participants are restricted to the golfers signed up for the match play qualifier.

 D. The Club will, at its discretion, establish and maintain a “Hole-In-One Pot”, which will be funded by a $20 non-refundable entry fee paid by any Full Member wishing to participate.
 Participation in this Pot is strictly voluntary and funded solely by the participants.
 To win the “Hole-In-One Pot”, a member must make a hole-in-one during a Nomads event, and it must be witnessed by another member.